• appointment@healthcheckbox.com

 Description

-Mastectomy is a surgical procedure, in which entire breast tissues are removed by the surgeon that are causing concerns in the breast.
+Mastectomy surgery is a surgical procedure in which entire breast tissues are removed by the surgeon that are causing concerns in the breast.
 The surgery contributes in the prevention of breast cancer treatment.
 Mastectomies may involve the removal of the breast tissue as well as the nipple and breast skin.
 The skin or nipple may remain after some more new mastectomy procedures.

 Patients can decide to have surgery to give their breasts back their original shape.
 This process is known as breast reconstruction.
 It can be performed concurrently with a mastectomy or as a follow-up procedure.
 Reconstruction of the breast may require multiple surgeries.
 The look of the breast following surgery may be enhanced by these procedures.
 Those who are at a very high risk of having breast cancer can also avoid it.

-How Breast Cancer Treated With Mastectomy
+How Breast Cancer is Treated With Mastectomy

 The best method to treat cancer and prevent it from spreading to other areas of the body is to remove the cancer cells from the body.
 The surgeon removes all of the tissue from the breast, including any areas with cancer cells, during a mastectomy.